Skip to content

 If a host application wants to support dynamic permission prompting, it should do so during the grant phase (before execution begins), not during script execution.

-Extenders need to know which capabilities exist and what they grant.
+Modders need to know which capabilities exist and what they grant.
 The manifest provides this information:

-• Tooling: xript-validate can list all capabilities and which functions they gate
+• Tooling: xript validate can list all capabilities and which functions they gate

 • Typegen: Generated TypeScript types include JSDoc annotations indicating which functions require capabilities